b d p and q confusion

 Mnemonics

 Teachers are creative!
-Over the years, many known tricks and visuals have been created to provide a memory trigger.
+Over the years, numerous well-known tricks and visuals have been developed to serve as memory triggers.
 Various charts and tricks are presented in the early years.
-Children have different learning styles and, in turn, respond differently to each multi-sensory tool. b and d confusion – Tips and Tricks and p and q Confusion – Tips and Tricks provide additional ideas.
+Children have different learning styles and, in turn, respond differently to each multi-sensory tool. b and d confusion – Tips and Tricks, and p and q Confusion – Tips and Tricks provide additional ideas.

 One Letter at a Time